-The Licensee provided detailed data on their costs, renewable costs, and the customer and consumption profile of the relevant tariffs.
-Based upon this evidence, we calculated the applicable level of the default tariff cap, total costs related to each tariff, and renewable costs.
-No costs were excluded from the analysis.
+The Licensee provided detailed data on their costs, renewable costs, investment costs, and the customer and consumption profile of the relevant tariffs.
+Based upon this evidence, we calculated the applicable level of the default tariff cap, total costs related to each tariff, renewable costs, investment costs, and costs which should be excluded from the analysis.

-The renewable costs included the costs of the activities detailed in the guidance or the methodology outline above.
-These costs include: PPA/GPA costs above those included in the price cap, costs related to having contractual relationships with small scale generators, costs for forecasting and imbalance related to renewables, REGOs and Green Gas Certificates.
+The renewable costs included the costs of the activities detailed in the guidance or the methodology outlined above.
+These costs include: support for PPA/GPA partners, costs for forecasting and imbalance related to renewables, REGOs and Green Gas Certificates, and a carbon offset project which directly supports the production of bio gas.
+In addition, the Licensee requested in its application that we include costs related to communications and business structure.
+Having considered the information provided, we came to the view that only a proportion of these costs should be included: